Silvester56/suikagon/README.md

-# suikashape
+# suikagon

-Suika game with geometric shapes instead of fruits.
+Suika game with polygons instead of fruits.